Disappearance of Amy Fitzpatrick

 The disappearance of Amy Fitzpatrick occurred on New Year's Day 2008.
 At 10pm on that day, 15-year-old Irish girl Amy Fitzpatrick said goodbye to her friend Ashley Rose, with whom she had been babysitting Ashley's brother at a house in Mijas Costa in Málaga, Spain.
 Fitzpatrick should have arrived at her home a few minutes later, as it was only a short walk away.
 She never arrived home and has not been heard from or seen since that night.

 Initial search

 Following her disappearance, a search involving hundreds of people was launched amidst speculation this was not an abduction.

-In August 2008, the home of Mahon and Fitzpatrick's lawyer in Riviera del Sol was broken into and a laptop that was used in the search for Fitzpatrick was stolen.
+In August 2008, the home of Dave Mahon - the partner of Amy Fitzpatrick's mother Audrey - and Fitzpatrick's lawyer in Riviera del Sol was broken into and a laptop that was used in the search for Fitzpatrick was stolen.
 In addition, Fitzpatrick's Nokia mobile phone was stolen.
 The 32-year-old lawyer, Juan José de la Fuente Teixidó, said the burglars got into his property by forcing a locked garden gate.
 He said: "The stolen documents included confidential police reports about Fitzpatrick's disappearance.
 I believe the burglary was related to Fitzpatrick's disappearance.
 It makes no sense that they took documents which financially are worthless, and left behind all my expensive valuables like TVs, computers and music equipment."